 Groesbeck is a very small city located in the state of Texas.
 With a population of 4,304 people and two constituent neighborhoods, Groesbeck is the 400th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Groesbeck is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Groesbeck is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Groesbeck who work in office and administrative support (13.91%), food service (8.79%), and teaching (8.71%).
+There are especially a lot of people living in Groesbeck who work in office and administrative support (14.68%), teaching (7.30%), and sales jobs (7.06%).

-Being a small city, Groesbeck does not have a public transit system used by locals to get to and from work.
+Groesbeck is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Groesbeck is quite a bit lower than the national average among all cities of 21.84%: just 12.12% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Groesbeck with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.27% of people over 25 have a bachelor's degree or advanced degree.

-Groesbeck is a somewhat ethnically-diverse city.
+Groesbeck is an extremely ethnically-diverse city.
 The people who call Groesbeck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Groesbeck residents report their race to be White, followed by Black or African-American.
 Groesbeck also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.26% of the city’s residents.
+People of Hispanic or Latino origin account for 26.72% of the city’s residents.
 Important ancestries of people in Groesbeck include German, English, Dutch, and French .

 The most common language spoken in Groesbeck is English.
 Other important languages spoken here include Spanish and Vietnamese.